Night of the Demon: Production

 Screenwriter Charles Bennett owned the rights to the original story "Casting the Runes" and wrote a screenplay loosely based on it, using the title The Haunted.
 He sold his script to independent producer and former child actor Hal E. Chester shortly before going to America.
 Bennett later regretted selling the script, because on arrival in America he was approached by RKO, who wanted to purchase it and allow Bennett to direct the film.
 Actors Robert Taylor and Dick Powell had been in line for the leading roles if this production had taken place.

 Despite having acquired the project from Bennett, Chester decided the Bennett screenplay was too tame, or as Tony Earnshaw described it, "too British".
 He hired blacklisted writer Cy Endfield to create the final screenplay.
 Despite his contribution, which Earnshaw said was "significant", Endfield was ultimately uncredited.

-Jacques Tourneur was brought in by Chester on the recommendation of Ted Richmond, the producer of Tourneur's previous film, Nightfall (1957).
+Jacques Tourneur was brought in as director by Chester on the recommendation of Ted Richmond, the producer of Tourneur's previous film, Nightfall (1957).
 However, Tourneur and Chester had serious disagreements during filming.
 One argument was about the wind scene; Tourneur tried to convince Chester to replace two electric fans with two aeroplane engines.
 When Chester hesitated, star Dana Andrews threatened to leave the picture if Chester did not let "the director direct the picture".
 Locations for the film include Brocket Hall, Hertfordshire (as Lufford Hall), Stonehenge, Bricket Wood railway station and the Reading Room of the British Museum.

 Producer Chester and his British co-producer, Frank Bevis, had decided to show the demon at the beginning and end of the film.
 Tourneur later said that he was against the addition: "The scenes where you see the demon were shot without me...the audience should never have been completely certain of having seen the demon."
 Stop motion master Ray Harryhausen was requested by Columbia Pictures to create the demon for the production, but he was already committed to his Dynamation film The 7th Voyage of Sinbad with producer Charles H. Schneer.
 Author Tony Earnshaw's book Beating the Devil: The Making of Night of the Demon argues that showing the demon was planned early on in the production (despite Tourneur's protests to the contrary), in order to heighten the tension in the film by letting the audience know the demonic powers were real.
 Bennett, also angry at the script changes, said "If [Chester] walked up my driveway right now, I'd shoot him dead."